alejandroserulle/alejandroserulle/README.md

 - 👋 Hi, I’m @alejandroserulle
-- 👀 I’m interested in ... learning as much as I can of the many languages out there
+- 👀 I’m interested in learning as much as I can of the many languages out there
-- 🌱 I’m currently learning ... python
+- 🌱 I’m currently learning python
-- 💞️ I’m looking to collaborate on ... anything I could be use of
+- 💞️ I’m looking to collaborate on anything I could be use of
-- 📫 How to reach me ... find me on twitter @_DonTitti
+- 📫 find me on twitter @_DonTitti

 <!---
 alejandroserulle/alejandroserulle is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.